- a classical/contemporary couple: Ulysses and Guido da Montefeltro

 We heard: “O you to whom I turn my voice, who only now were talking Lombard, saying, Go away now, I urge you no more’”

-When Guido da Montefeltro says that he heard Virgilio say to Ulysses “Istra ten va, più non t’adizzo” (Go away now, I urge you no more [Inf.
-27.21]), it is as though Guido had literally “translated” the style and register of Virgilio’s words from the mode of tragedìa (Inferno 26) to the mode of comedìa (Inferno 27).
+Dante works within the constraints of his medium, which is the Italian vernacular.
+In Inferno 26 he ennobles the style and diction of spoken Italian, as used by both Virgilio and Ulysses.
+When Guido da Montefeltro says that he heard Virgilio say “Istra ten va, più non t’adizzo” (Go away now, I urge you no more [Inf.
+27.21]), it is as though Dante has literally “translated” the style and register of vernacular Italian from the mode of tragedìa (Inferno 26) to the mode of comedìa (Inferno 27).

 * * *

-The Sicilian bull is a historic instrument of torture devised for a real tyrant of Agrigento in Sicily, one who is cited as an example of bestiality by Aristotle in Nicomachean Ethics 7.5.
+The Sicilian bull is a likely historical instrument of torture recorded by classical authors as devised for Phalaris, the real tyrant of Agrigento, in Sicily.
+Phalaris ruled circa 570 to 554 BCE and was known to Aristotle, who notes his depravity and cites him as an example of bestiality in Nicomachean Ethics 7.5.

 Along with the Sicilian bull, there are other real tortures cited in Inferno.
-In Inferno 19 Dante stands over Nicholas III who is head-first in his well and compares himself to a friar who confesses an assassin (Inf.
+In Inferno 19 Dante stands over Nicholas III stuck head-first in the floor of Hell and compares himself to a friar who confesses an assassin (Inf.
 19.49-51).
 Dante is referring here to the capital punishment meted upon paid assassins, called propagginazione, which consists of burying the criminal head-first in a hole, filling the hole with dirt, and creating death by suffocation.
 In Inferno 23.66 Dante compares the leaden capes worn by the hypocrites to the lead mantle supposedly devised as an instrument of torture by Frederick II (there is no documentary confirmation of this torture, whose alleged connection to Frederick is repeated by all the ancient commentators).
-In Inferno 28.80, Dante refers to a form of torturous murder committed on board ships: mazzerare, which consists of putting a living man in a sack with a heavy rock, tying the sack, and throwing it overboard.
+In Inferno 28.80, Dante refers to a form of torturous murder committed on board ships: called mazzerare, this torture consists of putting a living man in a sack with a heavy rock, tying the sack, and throwing it overboard.
 In Inferno 30.75, Maestro Adamo reports having been burned alive on the stake: “per ch’io il corpo sù arso lasciai” (for this I left my body, burned, above [Inf.
 30.75]).

-Dante-narrator will confirm in Purgatorio 27 that in his lifetime he witnessed both propagginazione and burning at the stake.
-He references the manner of “one who is placed in the ditch [to be buried alive]” in Purg.
-27.15 (“colui che ne la fossa è messo”) and shortly thereafter mentions “umani corpi già veduti accesi” (the human bodies I’d once seen burning [Purg.
+Dante-narrator will suggest in Purgatorio 27 that he had witnessed both propagginazione and burning at the stake.
+He references the pallor of one who is condemned to being buried alive: “colui che ne la fossa è messo” (one who is placed in the ditch [Purg.
+27.15]).
+Shortly thereafter he mentions having seen humans burn: “umani corpi già veduti accesi” (the human bodies I’d once seen burning [Purg.
 27.18]).
+Interspersed with the literalized metaphors that Dante devises as contrapassi and that capture the readers’ attention are the real tortures that Dante knew about and witnessed.

-In the context of Inferno 27, the Sicilian bull and the tyrant who deployed it anticipate the first part of the dialogue with Guido da Montefeltro, which will treat the spread of tirannia as a form of governance throughout the cities of the Romagna region.
+In the context of Inferno 27, the Sicilian bull and the tyrant who deployed it anticipate the first part of the pilgrim’s dialogue with Guido da Montefeltro, which will treat the spread of tirannia as a form of governance throughout the cities of Romagna.
 On tirannia, see the Introduction to Inferno 12.

 This meditation on the birth of tyrannical rule in Italy features a list of Romagnol dynasties that includes both Francesca da Rimini’s birth family, the Polentani, and the family into which she married, the Malatesta (Inf.
 27.41 and 46 respectively).
-In verses 46-48, Dante pungently refers to the cruelty of the founder of the Malatesta dynasty, Malatesta da Verucchio, and his son, Malatestino, who became lord of Rimini after his father’s death.
-In the next canto, Dante adds to the indictment of this dynasty, calling Malatestino the “tiranno fello” (foul tyrant [Inf.
-28.81]) who had the two best citizens of Fano “mazzerati” (Inf.
-28.80) in the Adriatic near Cattolica.
+In verses 46-48, Dante pungently describes the cruelty of the founder of the Malatesta dynasty, Malatesta da Verucchio, and his son, Malatestino, who became lord of Rimini after his father’s death.
+In the next canto, Dante adds to the indictment of this dynasty, calling Malatestino a “tiranno fello” (foul tyrant [Inf.
+28.81]) for his ghastly murder of the two best citizens of Fano.

 Reading historians of Romagna allowed me to glimpse the remarkable and unexploited historical density of Dante’s poetry in Inferno 27: the drama of Guido da Montefeltro’s false conversion in the canto’s latter half is ripe for a reexamination that reads his story against the canto’s earlier probing of Romagnol history.
 In The Malatesta of Rimini and the Papal State, the historian P. J. Jones writes of Guido’s impact on Romagna that the ‘‘transformation of local into regional signoria was mainly the work of one man’’.